jdconner/styled-variants/README.md

             : "1rem"};
 `;
 ```
+This is not only difficult to read, but it's not scalable.

-**_Imagine_** what this would look like if we had even more size options or if "size" affected more css attributes!
+**_Imagine_** what it would look like if we had even more size options or if "size" affected more css attributes!

-<h3 style='color: lightgreen;'>EASIER TO READ</h3>
-With styled-variants, not only can we see very easily what each variants prop value entails, but we can also read what each css value will interpolate to since we no longer have a bunch of conditionals bloating the code:
+This is the problem `styled-variants` is aiming to address.

+With `styled-variants`, we can see easily:
+1. What is included in each variant, and
+2. What the css values will be without having to parse multiple levels of conditionals:

 ```js
 import styled from "styled-components";